haoyus/Carnd_Term1_Proj4_Advanced_Lane_Finding/Writeup_report.md

     return result
 ```

-Here is an example of my result on a test image:
+Here is an example of my result on the test4 image:

 ![alt text][image8]